advice on e-mail

 Use anti-virus software and keep it up to date.

-E-mail software (sometimes called an e-mail client) may be a stand-alone software package or it may be bundled within a Web browser.
+E-mail programs (sometimes called e-mail clients) are usually a stand-alone software package but they may be bundled within a Web browser.

 This is the most important piece of software you have (along with your browser) that must be resistant to viruses.